 Please practice handwashing at home.
 It is imperative that children wash their hands with soap and water every time they use the bathroom and before snacks and meals to help avoid the spread of disease.

 Please notify us regarding symptoms and diagnosis.
 This enables us to notify parents in the event of a contagious illness.

+If we send your child home, they cannot return until they are 24 hours SYMPTOM FREE or with a note from the doctor that says “they are not contagious”.
+The note must be signed by the doctor.

 Medication

 We are not responsible for giving any type of medication to your child.
 When possible, ask your child’s pediatrician to prescribe a medicine that can be administered twice a day to make this convenient for all parties involved.
 If this is not possible, please contact the school office (352)508-5501.
 We will apply topical medications (such as diaper rash cream, sunscreen, etc.) but we must have it provided in its original packaging with a signed medication form from the parent.
+If you have a prescribed medication, it must come in the original packaging with the prescription from the doctor.

 Emergency Contact Information